Cory Stearns

-Paul Cornell "Cory" Stearns (born October 16, 1985) is an American ballet dancer who is a principal dancer with American Ballet Theatre, one of the three leading classical ballet companies in the United States.
+Paul Cornell "Cory" Stearns (born October 16, 1985) is an American ballet dancer who is a former principal dancer with American Ballet Theatre, one of the three leading classical ballet companies in the United States.
 Stearns is also a high fashion model.

 Early life and training

 Stearns began dancing at age of three with the encouragement of his mother (who studied the Graham technique when she was younger).
 He began ballet training age five at the Seiskaya Ballet in St. James, New York under the direction of Mme.
 Valia Seiskaya, formally of the National Opera of Greece.
 At thirteen, Stearns received a full scholarship to Pittsburgh Ballet Theatre's summer intensive.
 At age fifteen, he participated in the Youth America Grand Prix and was awarded a full scholarship to study at the Royal Ballet School in London.
 During Stearns' time at the Royal Ballet School he performed as pop artist Kylie Minogue's dance partner in her music video for Chocolate.
 Stearns graduated from The Royal Ballet School in 2004 and returned to New York.